 California’s “shared fault” law makes it possible to apportion liability for an accident among more than one party.

-A driver who was only partially to blame for an accident may be able to recover some of his or her damages from another driver.
-The driver’s own collision policy may then make up the difference.
+If you were only partially to blame for an accident, you may be able to recover some of your damages from another driver.
+Your own collision policy may then make up the difference.